Ready for Greece? Where to First (and How to Island Hop)?

 If car travel sounds more appealing than braving the sea, fly into the first destination listed below and continue with a road trip:

-1. Crete: In its expanse, you won’t get bored even for 2 weeks on the island.
+1. Crete: In its expanse, you won’t get bored even with 2 weeks on the island.
 Combine Crete (departing from Heraklion) with Santorini (1 hour 50 minutes via high-speed ferry) and other Cycladic destinations if you like.

 4. Athens > Lefkada (4 hours and 15 minute by car).
 There are just two islands connected to the mainland by land – Lefkada and Evia.
 Lefkada’s beaches are far more impressive.
 Make a stop at Corinth Canal en route.